The Hypopigmentation Clinic

-Dr Sagoo one of Uks leading cosmetic doctors is proud to present the first clinic in the IUK to treat hypopigmentation
+Dr Sagoo, one of the UK's leading cosmetic doctors, is proud to present the first clinic in the UK to treat hypopigmentation

 Hypopigmentation is the absence of normal amounts of melanin (the chemical that gives skin its colour) caused by disease, injury, burns or other trauma to the skin.
 Hypopigmentation can be tricky to treat.
-There are topical medications that sometimes help, and light-based procedures like IPL, excimer lasers, can be used.
+Some topical medications sometimes help, and light-based procedures like IPL, and excimer lasers, can be used.

-Melanin is the substance that gives skin its color, or pigment.
-When the skin cells that produce melanin (melanocytes) reduce their production, the resulting condition is known as hypopigmentation (loss of skin color).
-Hypopigmentation is also known as skin depigmentation.
+Melanin is the substance that gives skin its colour, or pigment.
+When the skin cells that produce melanin (melanocytes) reduce their production, the resulting condition is known as hypopigmentation (loss of skin colour), also known as skin depigmentation.

 The most common cause of hypopigmentation is damage or trauma to the skin.
-Burns, infections, pimples, blisters, scrapes, and any injuries that result in scarring can all lead to skin discoloration.
+Burns, infections, pimples, blisters, scrapes, and any injuries that result in scarring can all lead to skin discolouration.

 Improperly administered skin resurfacing treatments, such as Photofacials (IPL), laser peels, or chemical peels, can cause skin damage that results in hypopigmentation.